Poncelet Parabola Pirouettes: Inparabolas over Steiner-Inscribed Poncelet

 Interestingly:

-\begin{observation} Over the homothetic family, the locus of the barycenter of polar triangles with respect to inparabolas with fixed Brianchon point $\Pi$ on the outer ellipse is a circle is a line. \end{observation}
+\begin{observation} Over the homothetic family, the locus of the barycenter of polar triangles with respect to inparabolas with fixed Brianchon point $\Pi$ on the outer ellipse is a circle or a line. \end{observation}

 We suggest:

 \begin{challenge} Describe the envelope of the directrix (and/or Simson line) over the homothetic family with a fixed $\Pi$ on the Steiner ellipse. \end{challenge}

 \begin{challenge} Describe the locus of the \underline{center} of the focus locus over all $\Pi$ on the Steiner ellipse. \end{challenge}